 In the early 1960s, a small group of people, almost all social scientists at the University of Michigan, met to consider what they might do for their children’s Jewish education.

-One of the members of this small founding group had grown up in the Jewish Parents Institute (JPI) in Detroit, a secular Sunday School that was run along co-op lines — very likely a remnant of the Jewish socialism that characterized much of the cultural life of Ashkenazi emigrants to America in the earlier years of the century.
-These sociologists, social workers, and psychologists, all children of the same cultural heritage, adopted the JPI vision of a school in which their children could develop an informed Jewish identity, but without prayers, obeisance to God, or adherence to Jewish religious custom.
+One of the members of this small founding group had grown up in the Jewish Parents Institute (JPI) in Detroit, a secular Sunday School that was as a co-op — a remnant of the Jewish socialism that characterized much of the cultural life of Ashkenazi emigrants to America in the earlier years of the century.
+The Ann Arbor sociologists, social workers, and psychologists, all children of the same cultural heritage, adopted the JPI vision of a school in which their children could develop an informed Jewish identity, but without prayers, obeisance to God, or adherence to Jewish religious custom.
 Like many modern liberals and progressives of the day, they rejected a God-and-ritual-centered approach and the authoritarianism that several of them remembered from their own Hebrew school days.

-The small group enlarged itself by inviting friends to participate in concrete planning, once the general direction had been set, and they enlarged the concept to include adult fellowship as a feature of what they called the Jewish Cultural School.
+The small group enlarged itself by inviting friends to participate in concrete planning and began to include adult fellowship as a feature of what they called the Jewish Cultural School.

 JCS remains a membership-based organization, and all member families are expected to participate in its governance by serving on the Board of Directors and committees.
-We work hard to retain the sense of camaraderie and fellowship that characterized our earlier days and continue to balance traditions while adapting to changes in our surroundings.
+We work hard to retain the sense of camaraderie and fellowship that characterized our earlier days and continue to maintain our traditions as we adapt to a constantly changing world.